tarakanov517/alexander_tarakanov/README.md

 ## Research Vision

+My research is driven by the idea that modern machine learning systems should not rely on data alone.
+Instead, they should incorporate structure arising from the real world—physical laws, geometry, uncertainty, and models of human perception.

-I develop mathematically grounded machine learning methods that incorporate structure from the real world - physical laws, geometry, uncertainty, and perception - to build reliable and interpretable AI systems.
+Across different application domains, including scientific computing, recommender systems, and computational imaging, I develop mathematically grounded learning algorithms that bridge theory and practice.
+My long-term goal is to build reliable, interpretable, and scalable AI systems with strong mathematical foundations.

 ---